-Chart 1 details the REC retirements by resource category from 2016.
-Biomass energy was a significant contributor to the 2016 REC retirements.
-By PUCO rule, biomass energy includes several different subcategories of energy produced from organic material derived from plants or animals and available on a renewable basis, including but not
+Chart 1, below, details the REC retirements by resource category for 2017.
+Biomass energy was a significant contributor to the 2017 REC retirements.
+By PUCO rule, biomass energy includes several different subcategories of energy produced from organic material derived from plants or animals and available on a renewable basis, including but not limited to biologically derived methane gas, wood/wood waste solids, and sludge waste.13

-Chart 2 details the different categories of biomass RECs retired for 2016.
-As shown by Chart 2, black liquor was the single largest subcategory.
-Landfill gas and wood/wood waste solids also contributed meaningfully to the volume of biomass RECs retired for 2016.13
+Chart 2 details the different categories of biomass RECs retired for 2017.
+As shown by Chart 2, black liquor was the single largest subcategory, while landfill gas also contributed meaningfully to the volume of biomass RECs retired for 2017.14